 According to the latest IFS report “The government is quietly tightening the financial screws on students, graduates and universities.
 Students will see substantial cuts to the value of their maintenance loans, as parental earnings thresholds will stay frozen in cash terms and the uplift in the level of loans will fall far short of inflation.
 This […]

 UNITE union reveals Black students experiences with university housing 54% of Black students surveyed reported having been the victim of some form of racism in their accommodation.

 A shocking report from Times Higher of a study showing doctoral students at high risk of suicide due to stress.
 The Co-op foundation’s Lonely but not alone campaign offers students forums of support and messages for those experiencing loneliness.

-Posted in Criminology, Economics, Education, Finance, Labour Market Studies, Management, Marketing, Media and Communication, Politics, Sociology | Tagged Feminism, Higher Education, Labour Market, Management, United Kingdom, Women | Leave a response
+Posted in Criminology, Economics, Education, International Relations, Management, Marketing, Media and Communication, Politics, Risk, Crisis and Disaster Management, Security and risk, Sociology, Work and Employment | Tagged Higher Education, Mental health, United Kingdom, Well-being | Leave a response